Key-Value Store¶

 Clear Storage¶

-You can use the following code to clear all information in the Storage, including all containers.
-You can think of this as formatting the Storage.
+Clear all information in the Storage, including containers.
+You can simply think of this as – formatting the Storage.

 storage.clear()